nightscout/trio-docs/docs/EN/operate/build.md

 If you want to use xDrip4iOS or Glucose Direct as a CGM source via “shared app group,” you must also build that app from a source with the same developer ID used for building Open-iAPS.
 Scripts are available for these apps as well.
 All scripts follow the same download and build pattern and configure automatic signing files for you.

+The download is placed in your `Downloads` folder in a directory called `BuildxDrip4iOS` or `BuildGlucoseDirect`, respectively.
+The downloaded clone is found in a folder with the branch name, date, and time encoded.

+These can be accessed using the [**OiBuildSelectScript**](#build-open-iaps-with-script) menu options mentioned above.
+Or you can run each script individually.

+#### xDrip4iOS

 ```
 /bin/bash -c "$(curl -fsSL \
   https://raw.githubusercontent.com/loopandlearn/lnl-scripts/main/BuildxDrip4iOS.sh)"
 ```

+#### Glucose Direct

 ```
 /bin/bash -c "$(curl -fsSL \
   https://raw.githubusercontent.com/loopandlearn/lnl-scripts/main/BuildGlucoseDirect.sh)"
 ```

-The download is placed in your `Downloads` folder in a directory called `BuildxDrip4iOS` or `BuildGlucoseDirect`, respectively.
-The downloaded clone is found in a folder with the branch name, date, and time encoded.

 ### Alternative Branch